2023 Cooper & Hunter Mini Split Cost, Installation, Reviews

 This calculator will help you estimate total installed cost (labor and materials), BTU load for both heating & cooling, as well as approximate cost of equipment only (for DIY installation).

-Calculate C&H Mini-Split Installation Costs in OH
+Calculate C&H Mini-Split Installation Costs in USA

 sq. ft.